Advancing Medical Rehabilitation around the World

 Some current projects include:

-Cinema Dakar: Cinema Dakar is a project in conjunction with the University of Colorado - Colorado Springs Bachelor of Innovation Department that will send IRF Communications Director, Tom Haig, to the Centre Talibou Dabo in Dakar, Senegal to teach video production and editing to middle and high school students who have disabilities.
+Cinema Dakar is a project in conjunction with the University of Colorado - Colorado Springs Bachelor of Innovation Department.
+The IRF will send Communications Director, Tom Haig, to the Centre Talibou Dabo in Dakar, Senegal to teach video production and editing to middle and high school students who have disabilities.
 The program will not only include instruction, but also camera equipment and computers so the students can keep the program alive long after the initial training is complete.

 To donate financially, just click on this button.